-Celebrated Chinese scenarist Liu Fendou makes a dazzling helming debut with a daring thriller/melodrama where bank heists vie with penile dysfunction for center stage.
+Celebrated Chinese scenarist Liu Fendou (“Spring Subway,” “Shower”) makes a dazzling helming debut with a daring thriller/melodrama where bank heists vie with penile dysfunction for center stage.
+Scripter Liu’s wry tone, incorporating a “Psycho”-type switch of protagonists midstream, is well served by helmer Liu’s compelling static compositions and story’s strange perspective seems at one with the camera’s startling changes of angle and focal distance.
 Pic deservedly copped top honors for feature and director at Tribeca, and it shouldn’t be long before some enterprising distrib throws this distinctive “Hat” in the arthouse ring.

 On a windswept beach, a shaggy-haired youth tells a quasi-Godardian joke about genre and audience expectation as three friends casually set in motion what turns out to be a bank robbery.

 Displaying no anxiety as they steal cars or prime guns, the threesome’s primary concern is the imminent departure of one of their number, Wang Yao (Liao Fan), about to fly to America to rejoin the girlfriend he hasn’t seen in two sexually abstinent years.
 The actual robbery takes place off-screen.
 The three then calmly get back into their car and drive away, doffing wigs and false identities with practiced ease.

 Dual focus persists in Wang’s pre-flight phone call to his girlfriend from a neighborhood grocery.
 As Wangstrains to hear his g.f. deliver an out-of-the-blue Dear John message, the grocery’s eavesdropping female proprietor demands payment for use of the store telephone.